What Is Medal Play In Golf?

 What is medal play in golf?

-Medal play in golf is also known as strokeplay, and each player’s score in strokeplay is simply the total number of strokes that player takes to complete the round.
 The player’s medal score may be gross or net, depending upon whether the competition is using handicaps or not.
-If the competition is using handicaps, then the player’s score is adjusted by his or her handicap to get his or her net medal score.
+If the competition is using handicaps, then the player’s score is adjusted by the player’s handicap to get the medal score.

 All of the men’s golf’s Majors – The Open Championship, US Open, US PGA Championship and The Masters – are competed for in medal play, as are the women’s Majors.

-The US PGA Championship used to be a matchplay competition, but it changed to strokeplay in 1958.
-The leading team competitions, such as the Ryder Cup, Walker Cup, Solheim Cup, Presidents Cup and so on, are played as matchplay competitions.
+The US PGA Championship used to be a match play competition, but it changed to medal play in 1958.
+The leading team competitions, such as the Ryder Cup, Walker Cup, Solheim Cup, Presidents Cup and so on are played as match play.

 Why is it called medal play in golf?